This spot has been added by

 Etang Salé lagoon snorkeling exploration tips

-The area to explore covers the inner part of the basin, between the shore and the coral reef (although it is not possible to explore the reef itself as the water is too shallow).
-In the central part, the reef is divided by a relatively deep channel, big enough for boats to go through.
+The snorkeling area covers the inner part of the basin, between the shore and the coral reef.
+It is not possible to explore the reef itself as the water is too shallow.
+In the northern part of the lagoon, the reef is split by a relatively deep channel, large enough for allowing boats to enter.

-The first dozens of meters from the beach are sandy (↕2-10ft/0.5-3m), but this is where you have the best chance of coming across hawksbill turtles, particularly near the pontoon and below the boats.
+The first dozen yards from the beach are sandy (↕2-10ft/0.5-3m), but this is where you have the best chance of coming across hawksbill turtles, particularly near the pontoon and below the boats.

-Several individuals are used to coming in the lagoon to rest in its calm waters.
-Criss-cross the area early in the morning to increase your chances.
-In the sand, you may also spot flying gurnards or flounders.
+These turtles are used to coming in the lagoon to rest in its calm waters.
+Criss-cross the area early in the morning to increase your chances of spotting them.
+In the sand, you may also see flying gurnards or flounders.

 • Level required Beginner